getsentry/sentry-cordova/CONTRIBUTING.md

 ### Testing on a sample project

-On the sample project folder, load your local Sentry Cordova with the following command:
+On the sample project folder, load your local Sentry Cordova with the following commands:

+- yarn platforms:add
 - cordova plugin add '../'

 If succeeded, Sentry wizzard will be invoked and your project configured with Sentry Cordova.